The Key to Happiness: 10 Essential Steps for a Purposeful Life

-I was recently recorded an episode on a podcast (not yet available) with Mr. Arsh Kharbanda, a Houston resident who stumbled upon my blog while researching one of his segments.
+I recently recorded an episode on a podcast (not yet available) with Mr. Arsh Kharbanda, a Houston resident who stumbled upon my blog while researching one of his segments.
 Imagine my surprise when I learned that he found my blog and post on irrationality interesting.
-It's always nice to hear from others with the same ideals about self-development and self-improvement, so when Mr. Arsh reached out to me to speak with him on his podcast, TheFlexCoach, I was honored.
+It's always lovely to hear from others with the same ideals about self-development and self-improvement, so I was honored when Mr. Arsh reached out to me to speak with him on his podcast, TheFlexCoach.

 He and I had a very genuine conversation.
-And so as not to give it the entire segment away (because I do want you all to listen to it), one thing in particular that we discussed focused on coming into oneself and experiencing the world in a heightened state of awareness, assurance, peace and happiness.
+So as not to give the entire segment away (because I do want you all to listen to it), one thing in particular that we discussed focused on coming into oneself and experiencing the world in a heightened state of awareness, assurance, peace, and happiness.

-What stood out to me most however, was that Mr. Arsh requested that I list the steps one could take to achieve such a state.
-Now because I knew these steps would be much to explain, I didn't divulge all the goods in the segment, but I later realized that I didn't have a short list of these steps.
-I also took notice that I didn't have one particular post that encompassed such list, but that many of the steps are detailed in several posts throughout my blog.
+What stood out to me most, however, was that Mr. Arsh requested that I list the steps one could take to achieve such a state.
+Now, because I knew these steps would be much to explain, I didn't divulge all the goods in the segment, but I later realized that I didn't have a short list of these steps.
+I also noticed that I didn't have one particular post encompassing such a list but that many of the steps are detailed in several posts throughout my blog.

-So naturally, for the benefit of my readers, I decided it was time for me to create a post that lists all steps (lessons) necessary to achieve a conscious state that yields peace and happiness.
-So...
+So, naturally, for the benefit of my readers, I decided it was time to create a post that lists all the steps (lessons) necessary to achieve a conscious state that yields peace and happiness.

 1. Self-Awareness

-Obviously in order to reach a heightened state of awareness, you must learn to be first self-aware.
-And while I could go on for days on this topic, In my efforts to keep this list as short as possible, I want to make sure that you all know that self-awareness encompasses a few key things, 1. being able to understand your personality, 2. knowing what motivates you, 3. knowing what you desire, 4. understanding how you relate to others, 5. identifying what keeps you from relating to others and 6. knowing what your general preferences are.
+To reach a heightened state of awareness, you must learn to be self-aware first.
+While I could go on for days on this topic, In my efforts to keep this list as short as possible, I want to make sure that you all know that self-awareness encompasses a few key things: 1. being able to understand your personality, 2. knowing what motivates you, 3. knowing what you desire, 4. understanding how you relate to others, 5. identifying what keeps you from relating to others and 6 knowing your general preferences.

 Being aware of these things and how you interact and relate to others is essential in becoming self-aware.
-I also like to think if you're actively self- awareness, you should also be able to identify 5 things.
+I also think that if you're actively self-aware, you should be able to identify five things.

 Want to know what they are?